charles-keely/TheBoldUnknown/lead-generator/brand-guide.md

 human experience that feels quietly uncanny or unusually consistent

-new research suggesting something unexpected or unresolved etc.
+research suggesting something unexpected, unresolved, or counter-narrative

+Inclusion rule:
+ If you can clearly articulate what is strange about it in one or two sentences, it can be a TheBoldUnknown story.

 This creates infinite input without losing identity.

-2. Tone & Voice
+2. Tone and Voice
-TheBoldUnknown speaks in a calm cinematic narrator voice:
+TheBoldUnknown speaks in a calm, cinematic narrator voice.
 2.1 What the voice is
 confident and measured